SzymonJedrzychowski/flaskWatchList/README.md

 # Vercel
 This project can be easily deployed using https://vercel.com.

-2 environmental variables needs to be added:
+2 environmental variables need to be added:
 - SECRET_KEY - key for session functionality,
 - DATABASECONN - mongodb connection string.